Did you know that around 35% of the world's diamonds are consumed in the United States?

 But what does this science involve?
-It involves identifying, cutting, and valuing the gemstone.
+It involves identifying, cutting, and valuing the gemstone for jewelry.

 Gemology also deals with the materials from which gems are made, the correct industry terms, and testing, cutting, and polishing methods.
 With advances in technology, gemology also studies the synthetic manufacture of gemstones.